-Compared to LTE-TDD, 5G-NR allows significantly more flexibility in the frame structure with the ability to configure uplink / downlink / mixed transmission at the 1ms sub-frame level.
-This is one of the key elements to fulfil IMT-2020 compliance onlatency (URLLC).
+Compared to LTE-TDD, 5G-NR allows significantly more flexibility in the frame structure with the ability to configure uplink / downlink / mixed transmission at the symbol level.
+This is necessary for some solutions to fulfil IMT-2020 compliance on URLLC latency.

-This Section provides a brief description for the 5G-NR frame structures while Section A3.1 and A3.2 include more details on LTE-TDD and 5G-NR frame structures respectively.
+This Section provides a brief description for the 5G-NR frame structures while Sections A3.1 and section A3.2 include more details on LTE-TDD and 5G-NR frame structures respectively.

 5G-NR downlink and uplink transmissions are organised into frames with 10ms duration, each consisting of ten sub-frames of 1ms duration.
 The number of consecutive OFDM symbols per sub-frame is given by:

 Each frame is divided into two equally-sized half-frames of five sub-frames each with half-frame 0 consisting of sub-frames 0 – 4 and half-frame 1 consisting of sub-frames 5 – 9.
-The UL or DL transmission are configured within each slot.
+The UL or DL transmissions are configured within each slot.
 With reference to the transmission directions, OFDM symbols in a slot can be classified as 'downlink' (denoted 'D'), 'flexible' (denoted 'X'), or 'uplink' (denoted 'U') see ANNEX 3:.

 Performance impacts of 5G-NR frame structures